The CSFTA Constitution and bylaws

 • Given the potential for bad weather during shoots, clubs are encouraged to provide free hot-drinks after the event.

-• Host club marshal/s should have a ratified target tester with them on the day of the competition (as supplied by Brian Samson or Maestro) for checking queried targets.
+• Host club marshal/s should have a ratified target tester with them on the day of the competition (as supplied by Brian Samson or Maestro) for checking queried targets and be able to demonstrate checking the target at 3 points on the kill.

 • Marshalls should be clearly visible by wearing a high-vis jacket or tabard.